Jeznar/GitRepo/Work_Log.md

 23.04.22 **Mage Hand** updated to put a timer on the summoned hand and to modify the action type if actor has the Mage Hand Legerdemain ability.

+23.04.30 Creation of **Change Token Vision & Light** from Sky-Captain-13's version.
+Added no vision and blind settings

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)